Crystal of affine $\widehat{\mathfrak{sl}}_{\ell}$ and Hecke algebras at a primitive $2\ell$th root of unity: Abstract

 \section{Abstract}

-Let $\ell\in\N$ with $\ell>2$ and $I:=\Z/2\ell\Z$.
-In this paper we give a new realization of the crystal of affine $\widehat{\mathfrak{sl}}_{\ell}$ using the modular representation theory of the affine Hecke algebras $\HH_n$ of type $A$ and their level two cyclotomic quotients with Hecke parameter being a primitive $2\ell$th root of unity.
-We categorify the Kashiwara operators for the crystal as the functors of taking socle of certain two-steps restriction and of taking head of certain two-steps induction.
-For any irreducible module $M\in\HH_n\lmod$, we prove that the irreducible submodules of $\res_{\HH_{n-2}}^{\HH_n}M$ which belong to $\widehat{B}(\infty)$ (Definition \ref{infty}) occur with multiplicity two.
-The main results generalize the earlier work of Grojnowski and Vazirani on the relations between the crystal of affine $\widehat{\mathfrak{sl}}_{\ell}$ and the affine Hecke algebras of type $A$ at a primitive $\ell$th root of unity.
+Let $\ell\in\N$ with $\ell>1$.
+In this paper we give a new realization of the crystal of affine type $\widehat{A}_{\ell-1}$ using the modular representation theory of the affine Hecke algebras $\HH_n$ of type $A$ and their level two cyclotomic quotients with Hecke parameter being a primitive $2\ell$th root of unity.
+We construct ``hat'' versions of $i$-induction and $i$-restriction functors on the category $\Rep_I(\HH_n)$ of finite dimensional integral modules over $\HH_n$, which induce Kashiwara operators on a suitable subgroup of the Grothendieck groups of $\Rep_I(\HH_n)$.
+For any simple module $M\in\Rep_I(\HH_n)$, we prove that the simple submodules of $\res_{\HH_{n-2}}^{\HH_n}M$ which belong to $\widehat{B}(\infty)$ (Definition \ref{infty}) occur with multiplicity two.
+The main results generalize the earlier work of Grojnowski and Vazirani on the relations between the crystal of $\widehat{\mathfrak{sl}}_{\ell}$ and the affine Hecke algebras of type $A$ at a primitive $\ell$th root of unity.